coosalodge/history-book/contents/timeline.md

 * Cherokee adopts its lodge totem, a thunderbird with the head of an Ivory Billed Woodpecker.

 ## 1947
+* Goodman is made an honorary chief of the Blackfoot Tribe of American Indians and given the name "Chief Eagle".

 ## 1948
 * The first National Order of the Arrow Conference is held at Indiana University.